urmagaeddon/Tennis-Heatmap/README.md

 Tracks the main player (1) with a trailing tail to help users improve positioning in relation to the worlds best

-WORKS WITH ANY VID FILE NAMED test.mp4 :)
+WORKS WITH ANY VID FILE NAMED test.mp4 :) install the py file and test.mp4 into the same folder and run the py file
 # Simple SwingVision - Player Tracking System

 A lightweight computer vision application for tracking and analyzing player movements in sports videos using YOLOv8.